MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup-automation-kit.md

 ### Define configuration data for the automation kit

 <!--todo: "app" is vague here-->
-Use the Automation CoE admin account, navigate to the main environment and open the app.
+Use the Automation CoE admin account, navigate to the main environment and open the automation center app.

 The **Automation Center** is where we configure how several aspects of how the Automation CoE functions.